Maiuma (city): Roman and Byzantine periods

+or as "the part of Gaza towards the sea".
+As a consequence of this, it is associated by some with a pagan festival also called the Maiuma or Maiouma, however others consider the word "maiuma" or "maiouma" to have evolved to cover a much wider set of meanings by the time the port near Gaza was given this name, with no Maiuma festival in the original meaning of the word ever taking place there.
+Following emperors did not reverse Julian's decision, though they allowed Maiuma to maintain an independent bishopric.

 Christianity in Maiuma

 Maiuma seems to have been an early center of the spread of Christianity, which may explain the treatment of its status by Constantine and Julian.
 Its population was said to have been largely Egyptian in origin.
+Gaza steadfastly held on to its pagan faith and withstood Christian missionary attempts, and as a result the first bishops of Gaza resided at Maiuma.
 As the city regained its independence from Gaza, for a certain period of time it had its own bishop, due to Gaza's relatively long resistance to introduction of Christianity.
-The first known bishop of the city was a certain Zenon in the late 4th or early 5th century, mentioned by Sozomenus.
+The first known bishop of Maiuma was a certain Zeno from around 395 to after 400, mentioned by Sozomenus.
 Among others known are Paulianus (or Paulinianus), participant in the First Council of Ephesus in 431; Paul, who took part in the Second Council of Ephesus in 449; Peter the Iberian who was reluctant to serve in the office but was elected by the citizens in 452 nevertheless; John Rufus, his successor; and Procopius, chronologically the last known bishop of Maiuma, known to have participated in the Synod of Jerusalem of 581.
 Mention must also be made of St. Cosmas of Maiuma.

-The city was famous for the fact that the tomb of a Saint Victor was located in it (although it is unclear which Saint Victor this was).
+The city was famous for the fact that the tomb of a Saint Victor was located there; he had been an Egyptian martyr, but more about his identity is unknown.

+Severus of Antioch, disciple of Peter the Iberian, founded a monastery in the vicinity of Maiuma around the year 500.
+According to the Life of Severus, written by Zacharias Rhetor, this was done after Severus received a substantial inheritance and the monastery of Peter had been converted from a laura to a coenobium.
+John Moschus mentions a laura that might be that of Severus in the early seventh century, however, the exact location of the monastery remains unknown.

-Bishops of Gaza
+Bishops of Maiuma

-Maiuma is identified as the seat of the Roman era Diocese of Gaza.

-An incomplete list of bishops includes: